seedubjay/seedubjay.github.io/_posts/2021-03-19-ab-testing.md

 This type of experimentation runs rampent on almost every large website on the internet.
 Tech giants [like LinkedIn](https://dl.acm.org/doi/pdf/10.1145/2783258.2788602) and [Netflix](https://www.wired.co.uk/article/netflix-data-personalisation-watching) run hundreds of experiments per day and can experiment on users according to their language, location, social group and more.

-And unlike research in a university, **no ethics board or regulator is required to approve or monitor these experiments**.
+And unlike research in a university, **no ethics board or regulator is required** to approve or monitor these experiments.
 Nor are these companies required to ask for informed consent before you are experimented on.

 <figure>